holcombddf/Protein-Design-Scripts/README.md

 The spreadsheet to be sorted should be named "[folder name]_collected_scores.csv", where [folder name] gives the name of the folder containing the spreadsheet.
 To change the number of lines to be output or the column to sort on, change variables NUM or COL, respectively.
 Takes as an argument a path to the directory containing the spreadsheet to be sorted, or a path to the spreadsheet to be sorted.
-Can be given a second argument, which is the column header to sort on.

-## process_score_files.sh
-Runs score_data_extractor.py and csv_sorter_and_top_10.py in each subdirectory of a given directory.
-Takes as an argument the path to the directory containing all subdirectories.
-Can be given a second argument, which is a list of column headers.
-Can be given a third argument, which is the column header to sort on.

 ## process_score_files.py
 Same as process_score_files.sh, but written in python.